 But we do have some advantages.
 The freedoms we’ve been allowed in the United States have given us space for heartbreak and conscience in the wake of tragedy.

-That being said, we’re also terrified as is evidenced by the accumulating number of state governors refusing to accept refugees.
+That being said, we’re also terrified, which is evidenced by the growing number of state governors refusing to accept refugees.
 That fact in and of itself is polarizing.

 Nationalism is frightening.— Audrey Assad (@audreyassad) November 16, 2015

 Now, I’m not entirely sure whether that was referring to U.S. nationalism that I <sarcasm> love </sarcasm> so much or a militant form of nationalism that has unfortunately resulted in ISIL.
 Either case is valid.
 I read it the first way, though.
 As much as I love America, we get stupid when faced with both the possibility of war (with ISIL) and the necessity of servanthood to those in need (Syrian refugees).

 I may not be able to do much but I will willingly have my heart broken for you, refugee, & I will be glad of it.
 You are mine, I am yours.— Audrey Assad (@audreyassad) November 16, 2015

 …because, well, you know, not everyone can do everything about every piece of the world.
 I’d love nothing more than to drop what I’m doing and go where people need help.
 But I can’t.
 I don’t know what I would do when I got there.
 I don’t have the funding to do it.
 I have responsibilities here.
 And that’s okay because there are people who know what they’re doing, and who can afford to do so.
 Thank God for them.

 Unfortunately, Audrey’s is one of the few positive voices I’ve heard during this crisis.
 The following redacted images are from sources on Facebook.
 I in no way endorse or condone the messages conveyed by these items.